Banff Playwrights Colony

 Other Colony Activities

-The Banff Playwrights Colony is establishing two new activities in 2013-2014: The Retreat in February 2013, and has become a permanent part of The Colony’s annual activities.
+The Banff Playwrights Colony is establishing three new components: The Retreat was added in February 2013, and has become a permanent part of The Colony’s annual activities.
 The Workshop will be established in 2015.
 Each program will invite playwrights to The Banff Centre for up to two weeks, including travel and accommodation.
 A third component may be established in 2014, subject to funding: The Showcase will be a week-long workshop of one recent Colony project.
 The process will culminate in a public concert-style reading during the Banff Summer Festival.

-The Retreat will include a Leighton Artists' Colony writing cabin to enable each playwright to focus on an intensive, individual writing process on a specific project.
+The Retreat includes a Leighton Artists' Colony writing cabin to enable each selected playwright to focus on an intensive, individual writing process on a specific project.
 The Retreat is available by invitation only; all Colony applicants will be considered.
 Please do not call or email to participate in The Retreat.
-The Colony Director will be in attendance for part of The Retreat to consult with the selected writers, but this is not a dramaturgical process; the focus is on writing.
-The Retreat may be offered in tandem with an invitation to the Colony.
-Participants will be encouraged to connect with artists and activities occurring during this period as part of Interrarium 2013, a multi-disciplinary program for contemporary performance that explores creative process related to dance, theatre, new media, music and hybrid forms of performance.
-Dates: February 3-15, 2013.
+The Colony Director will be in attendance for part of The Retreat to consult with the selected writers, but this is not a dramaturgical process; the focus is on writing and creation.
+The Retreat may be offered in tandem with an invitation to The Colony.
+Participants will be encouraged to connect with artists and activities occurring during this period as part of The Centre’s programming in other disciplines.
+Dates: February 23 - March 9, 2014.

-The Workshop will include a residency at The Banff Centre, and the ability to invite up to two core collaborators to work on the project with the writer.
+The Workshop includes a residency at The Banff Centre, and the ability to invite up to two core collaborators to work on the project with the writer.
 The Colony will provide an acting company of up to six actors for six days to explore the project in detail.
 The Colony Director will be present to facilitate the process and consult dramaturgically when appropriate.
-Dates: to be launched in 2014.

 All programs, faculty, dates, fees, and offers of financial assistance are subject to change.
 Program fee subject to applicable taxes.
 Non-refundable fees and deposits will be retained upon cancellation.
 Any other fees are refunded at the discretion of The Banff Centre.